Data and Sources

 Analysis and Calculation

-Crude rates per 100,000 people were calculated by dividing the number of cases by the population denominator and multiplying by 100,000.
+Crude rates were either obtained directly from the CDC or were calculated by Everytown by dividing the number of cases by the population denominator and multiplying by either 100,000 or 1,000,000.

 Age-adjusted rates per 100,000 people were obtained directly from the CDC and not calculated by Everytown.